-Have you ever had Shishito Chile Peppers?
-I am a little embarrassed to say that I have never cooked with or even tasted Shishito Peppers until making this dish.
-I know they are all the rage these days, but for whatever reason they haven’t made it onto my plate.
+Have you ever had shishito chili peppers?
+I am a little embarrassed to say that I had never cooked with or even tasted shishito peppers until making this dish.
+I know they are all the rage these days, but for whatever reason, they hadn't made it onto my plate.
 It's probably because I'm not a huge fan of really spicy foods.
-Well, it turns out that these are super mild and even have a sweet flavor when cooked.
-Supposedly, one in ten peppers can be hotter than the rest, so there's an element of adventure, too!
+Well, it turns out that these are super mild and even have a slightly sweet flavor when cooked.
+Supposedly, one in 10 peppers can be hotter than the rest, so there's an element of adventure, too!

-Since I don't love super spicy foods, I like to balance anything spicy with something a little sweet, and that's why I paired them up with the sweet pork sausage and a creamy slightly spicy sauce.
+Since I don't love super spicy foods, I like to balance anything spicy with something a little sweet, and that's why I paired them up with sweet pork sausage and a creamy, slightly spicy sauce.
 All the flavors and textures go great on a bed of rice.

-After trying them, I can definitely say that they are highly addictive and I will be picking more up next time I head to the store.
-One thing I can promise is that you will be craving more after trying them.
+After trying them, I can definitely say that they are highly addictive, and I will be picking more up next time I head to the store.
+I can also promise that you will be craving more after trying them.
 Continue on, because sausage and peppers is a classic!

-A Green Shishito Chile pepper is a mild-flavored chile pepper originally from Japan.
+A green shishito chili pepper is a mild-flavored pepper originally from Japan.
 It is thin-walled and about the size of a finger.
-The peppers are usually harvested when they are green, but if they would turn red if left unpicked for longer.
-They are available all year, but are at their best during summer months.
-The heat level in Scoville units range between 100 and 1,000.
+The peppers are usually harvested when they are green, but they would turn red if left unpicked for longer.
+They are available all year but are often more available during the summer months.
+The heat level in Scoville units ranges from 50 to 1,000 (though usually below 200).

-Heat your cast iron skillet over high until it is smoking hot.
+Heat your cast-iron skillet over high until it is smoking hot.
 Be sure to have your hood vent on so you don't smoke up the kitchen.
-The smoking hot pan is really important because you want them to “blister,” but don't want to cook them too much so they still have a crunch when you bite into them.
-3 to 5 minutes should do it.
-Also, cooking at such high heat also gives the peppers a slight smoky essence.
-First cook the peppers then the sausage separately so you can control the cook times of each.
+The smoking hot pan is really important because you want them to blister the shishito peppers, but don't want to cook them too much so they still have a crunch when you bite into them: 3 to 5 minutes should do it.
+Also, cooking at such high heat gives the peppers a slightly smoky essence.
+First cook the peppers, then the sausage separately so you can control the cook times of each.

-The sausage I used was called "Hawaiian Pork Sausage" from a local meat company, which tasted very smilier to bratwurst.
-Brown the sausage on both sides for the best flavor and cook through, but be careful not to overcook it.
+The sausage I used was called "Hawaiian Pork Sausage" from a local meat company, which tasted very similar to bratwurst.
+Brown the sausage on both sides for the best flavor and cook through but be careful not to overcook it.

-After both the shishitos and the sausage are cooked, add them both back to the skillet to warm through and add some of the pan juices to flavor the peppers.
+After both the shishitos and the sausage are cooked, add them together in the skillet to warm through and add some of the pan juices to flavor the peppers.

-Blistered Shishito Peppers + Sausage and a Creamy Sriracha Sauce
+Shishito Peppers + Sausage with a Creamy Sriracha Sauce

 - 6 oz shishito peppers

-- 4 tsp canola oil (or similar cooking oil), divided
+- 4 teaspoon canola oil (or similar cooking oil), divided

 - 2 cups cooked rice

-To make the sauce; combine the sraracha with the mayonnaise in a small bowl.
-Add more sraracha if you prefer it spicier.
+- To make the sauce; combine the sriracha with the mayonnaise in a small bowl.
+Add more sriracha if you prefer it spicier.

-Serve the peppers and sausage over the rice and drizzle the sauce on top.
+- Serve the peppers and sausage over rice and drizzle the sauce on top.